crownstone/website/07-ethical-policy.md

 ## SECTION 4 - YOU OWN YOUR OWN DATA

 Your data belongs to you.
 When you use our tools to collect data, we do not have access to it, nor will we share or delete your data without your consent.
 You may of course share the data you collect, for instance to allow a swarm of bots to learn from other bots in the neighborhood.
 You are always the one who decides what you share, who you share it with, and when to stop sharing.
-Crownstone use of BLE (Bluetooth Low-Energy) rather than Wifi for indoor localization reflects this choice for example.
-BLE is <strong>opt-in</strong>, Wifi is opt-out.
+Crownstone use of BLE (Bluetooth Low-Energy) rather than WiFi for indoor localization reflects this choice for example.
+BLE is <strong>opt-in</strong>, WiFi is opt-out.

 ## SECTION 5 - WORK TOGETHER